4 steps to customer survey design – everything you need to know

 - Zendesk and Intercom: tools for communicating with customers and have options for surveying customers.

 - Qualtrics: a very popular survey platform that’s been around for many years.
 It has specific tools for certain types of surveys, such as Promoter.io, AskNicely and Delighted, which are used for NPS surveys.
 The benefit of these surveys is that they provide a dashboard through which you can see each customer’s response and can follow up with them.
 The downside is that if you want to change your survey to include additional questions, you’re stuck because these tools aren’t easily configurable.
 You can also check out this guide to learn about the best Qualtrics competitors.

 Also good to know, there are open-source tools for designing your own surveys.

 As an example, I recently came across this popup survey while working in our internal company wiki by Atlassian.
 I liked that it wasn’t intrusive – once I clicked on a number, an open-ended question field appeared.
-Again, non-distractive, and the pop-up appeared in the same context, I didn’t need to leave the page.
+Again, non-distractive, and the pop-up appeared in the same context, so I didn’t need to leave the page.
 There are open-source packages that allow you to implement similar surveys if you have access to development resources.

 4. Analyze: Find answers and insights in responses